 Many people are familiar with how easily copper conducts heat.
 Although it is true that the thermal conductivity of aluminium is half that of copper, in a heat exchanger, the difference in this property is entirely negligible for heat transfer performance.
 The reason is the fact that heat exchanger performance is dominated by the airside interface conductivity, so the actual, measure performance difference between copper and aluminium heat exchangers is limited.

 One more important point that favors aluminium tubing is its immunity to formicary corrosion.

 Formicary corrosion is caused by a chemical reaction requiring oxygen, water and an organic acid, induced by common lubricating oils.
 It is a type of premature failure with copper in air conditioning units.
-It has been a long-standing problem with copper tubing for HVAC&R application.
+It has been a long-standing problem with copper tubing for HVAC & Refrigeration application.